Kyrgios serves up funds for Australia at debut of ATP Cup - WHIZ News

 The 24-team tournament kicked off the men’s tennis season for 2020, with matches Friday in Brisbane and Sydney on Australia’s east coast and Perth in Western Australia state.

-The Canadians took an unassailable 2-0 lead ahead of the doubles when Denis Shapolvalov held off No. 6-ranked Stefanos Tsitsipas 7-6 (6), 7-6 (4) after 19-year-old Felix Auger-Aliassime beat Michail Pervolarakis in the first singles victory of the tournament.
-They the combined to win the doubles to complete a 3-0 sweep of Greece.
+The Canadians swept Greece 3-0, with Denis Shapolvalov holding off No. 6-ranked Stefanos Tsitsipas 7-6 (6), 7-6 (4) after 19-year-old Felix Auger-Aliassime beat Michail Pervolarakis in the first singles victory of the tournament.
+They the combined to win the doubles.

 The No. 15-ranked Shapovalov now has a 3-1 lead in career meetings over ATP Finals champion Tsitsipas, who was unable to convert his break-point chances in the seventh and 11th games of the second set and then had a double-fault on match point.

+In Perth, Russia beat Italy after Norway rallied to edge the United States in Group D.

-In Perth, Taylor Fritz beat Viktor Durasovic 6-2, 6-2 to give the Americans the lead in the Group D match and John Isner had two match points in the second-set tiebreaker of the second singles match before Casper Ruud rallied to win 6-7 (3), 7-6 (10), 7-5 to level it for Norway.
-Ruud and combined with Durasovic to beat Rajeev Ram and Austin Krajicek 4-6, 6-3, 10-5 to seal Norway’s 2-1 win.
+Taylor Fritz beat Viktor Durasovic 6-2, 6-2 to give the Americans the lead and John Isner had two match points in the second-set tiebreaker of the second singles match before Casper Ruud rallied to win 6-7 (3), 7-6 (10), 7-5 to level it.
+Ruud combined with Durasovic to beat Rajeev Ram and Austin Krajicek 4-6, 6-3, 10-5 to seal Norway’s 2-1 win.

 “What I need to do is really just put this match behind me as best as I can, because at times it wasn’t pretty out there,” Isner said.
 “So hopefully I can fix some things and try to play a little bit better on Sunday.”